Is a career in real estate right for me?

 There is a lot of work that goes into setting up a real estate business, and for most people, the sooner that work gets completed, the sooner they start earning commissions.
 Many people who enter real estate part-time never get over the “hump” of fully setting up a sustainable business model, and are either unproductive for a long time and never able transition to full-time, or quickly drop out of the business entirely.

 That said, the costs of getting started in real estate can be daunting, as can the risk of receiving entirely commission-based compensation.
-We understand that maintaining a cash flow is necessary for many agents to get off the ground, though we encourage them to have a strong plan to transition to being full-time real estate professionals as soon as they are able.
+We understand that maintaining a cash flow is necessary for many associates to get off the ground, though we encourage them to have a strong plan to transition to being full-time real estate professionals as soon as they are able.

 What’s the final step?